Dealing with Miscarriage in Your Marriage

 Do understand that there are “milestone days,” such as the expected due date of the time I should have felt the first kick, when I will be feeling the loss as deeply as when the miscarriage occurred.
 I will need your support then.

 This last article is written by Una McManus, as told to her by Mary Cunningham Agee, and is featured on the web site for Nurturing Network.
-Please click onto the link provided below to read how miscarriage birthed a ministry to unwed mothers, showing how God can use ordinary people, and painful circumstances, to bring hope and help to many others:
+Please read how one couple’s miscarriage birthed a ministry to unwed mothers, showing how God can use ordinary people, and painful circumstances, to bring hope and help to many others:

 If you have additional tips you can share to help others in this area of marriage, or you want to share requests for prayer and/or ask others for advice, please “Join the Discussion” by adding your comments below.